renee127/database_design/README.md

 ## Dependencies

-These projects built useing a text editor for SQL DDL and commands, access to APEX, and lucidchart.
+These projects built using a text editor for SQL DDL and commands, access to APEX, and lucidchart.

 ## Authors